koyomi69/YAPL/README.md

 python Yaple_Contra.py Read fileName

-fileName here refers the file from which you're the data
+fileName here refers to the file from which you're reading the data

 For example: python Yaple_Contra.py Read test1.txt